Skip to main content

 Research your course

 • Research your course – It is important to research which course is best for you just as you would if studying in the UK.
-Depending on your career plans you can check how international qualifications compare to those in the UK at UK NARIC
+You can check how international qualifications compare to those in the UK at UK ENIC

-• Research your university.
-Research the country - This could mean a new language, culture and a completely different way of life to the one you are used to.
+• Research the country - this could mean a new language, culture and a completely different way of life to the one you are used to

 Funding your study abroad